-- 1 The Plan Nanaimo Advisory Committee (PNAC) will continue to provide Council with a community-based, comprehensive review of amendments and initiatives related to the Official Community Plan. - 2 PNAC will advise Council on: - progress in achieving Plan goals and objectives; - consistency of Plan amendment applications with overall Plan goals, objectives and policies; and - neighbourhood planning initiatives. - 3 PNAC will consult and involve neighbourhoods who may be affected by OCP changes. - 4 The City will include information on the development process, active applications and other significant planning, parks and engineering initiatives on its website. - 5 Three local area residents, appointed by the residents' associations, will act as representatives of the neighbourhood at PNAC meetings, at which an application for amendment to the OCP is being considered.
+- The Nanaimo Advisory Planning Committee (the 'Committee') will continue to provide Council with a community-based, comprehensive review of amendments and initiatives related to the Official Community Plan. - 2 The Committee will advise Council on: - progress in achieving Plan goals and objectives; - consistency of Plan amendment applications with overall Plan goals, objectives and policies; and - neighbourhood planning initiatives. - The Committee will consult and involve neighbourhoods who may be affected by OCP changes. - 4 The City will include information on the development process, active applications and other significant planning, parks and engineering initiatives on its website. - 5 Three local area residents, appointed by the residents' associations, will act as representatives of the neighbourhood at the Committee meetings, at which an application for amendment to the OCP is being considered.